The Mexican firm’s expert evidence helped KBR enforce an eye-popping US$465 million award against Pemex in the US courts.

 Offering excellence and integrity, Von Wobeser y Sierra is a full service law firm founded in 1986.
 In the arbitration field, law firm ranking agencies confirm that Wobeser y Sierra, S.C.
 (VWyS) is the leading firm for dispute resolution services in Mexico and one of the most prominent in the field in the Latin American region.
 VWyS is the only firm in Mexico ranked by Global Arbitration Review among the best 100 law firms worldwide and Chambers & Partners has ranked its dispute resolution team in the top tier.

 The dispute resolution practice of VWyS is domestic and international, and its clients include many Fortune 500 companies.
-For more than 30 years, the firm has successfully represented several companies and foreign governments in a wide variety of disputes of different sizes and complexities, ranging from a fully successful defense of a 2.5 billion dollar commercial arbitration claim between two shareholders of a beer company, to a 130 million dollar judicial claim involving the malfunctioning of a satellite in outer space, just to mention some representative examples.
+Over the past 25 years, the firm has successfully represented several companies and foreign governments in a wide variety of disputes of different sizes and complexities, ranging from a fully successful defense of a 2.5 billion dollar commercial arbitration claim between two shareholders of a beer company, to a 130 million dollar judicial claim involving the malfunctioning of a satellite in outer space, just to mention some representative examples.

 The dispute resolution practice group of the firm is co-headed by Claus von Wobeser and Marco Tulio Venegas.
 Adrián Magallanes and Diego Sierra are also key partners of the globally recognized arbitration practice.
-The team includes more than 25 lawyers, all graduates with honors from the top law schools in Mexico, U.S. and Europe, and many of them trained in New York, Washington D.C.
+The team includes more than15 attorneys, all graduates with honors from the top law schools in Mexico, U.S. and Europe, and many of them trained in New York, Washington D.C.
 The level of sophistication of this practice group is unparalleled in Mexico and highly competitive worldwide.